darkawesome/blog/content/blog/GeologyAnalysis.md

 ### Persons Below 150% Poverty Estimate

 There seems to be a large cluster around the Philadelphia area.
 Which again can be due to edge effects for the reasons mentioned above or perhaps more.
 Additionally, surrounding Philadelphia their seem to be some clustering that is happening across different census tracts with areas west of Lancaster also included.
 Pittsburgh also is at the center of some clustering.
 However, when we look on the state as a whole there are few and far between areas of really bad poverty at the state level.
-At lower levels these would most likely be more pronounced.
+At lower levels, these would most likely be more pronounced.
 Especially in areas like Philadelphia being as the hot spots can be seen from the map projection.
 ### Household with no Vehicle

 Looking at the whole state most households have vehicles.
-Though in the major cities we do see some separation from this.
+However, in the major cities, we do see some separation from this.
 With some parts of the state beginning to enter a more deeper blue color.
-It would be a safe assumption to say that, for the majority of households withing the state, most have cars.And for that matter, of those who don’t they are near a major city in which they may not need a car for their lifestyle.
-Given public transportation or even the ability to walk, bike or use a ride sharing app to get to the places they need to go.
+It would be a safe assumption to say that, for the majority of households withing the state, most have cars.
+And for that matter, of those who don’t, they are near a major city in which they may not need a car for their lifestyle.
+Given public transportation or even the ability to walk, bike, or use a ride-sharing app to get to the places they need to go.
 ## Part 4 Regression Analysis

 ``` r